push-protocol/push-sdk/packages/socket/README.md

 # socket

-This package helps to connect to Push backend using websockets built on top of [Socket.IO](https://socket.io/docs/v4/client-api/)
+This package helps to connect to Push backend using Websockets built on top of [Socket.IO](https://socket.io/docs/v4/client-api/)

 ## How to use in your app?